elijahboston/blog/_posts/async-functions-with-useeffect.md

 })
 ```

-React will yell at you if you try this though.
-See, `useEffect` _must be a synchronous function_, but there's nothing stopping us from _creating an async function inside of it_.
+React will yell at you if you try this though. `useEffect` _must be a synchronous function_, but there's nothing stopping us from _creating an asynchronous function inside of it_.

 ```javascript
 // Almost there...